DataBiosphere/azul/CONTRIBUTING.rst

   For issues that are resolved by a commit, work is considered complete when that commit appears on the ``develop`` branch.

-* Freebies: If the resolution to one issue implicitly resolves another one, that second issue is called a *freebie*.
-Freebies are assigned to the assignee of the primary issue and their estimate is set to zero.
-A freebie issue should also be marked as blocked by the *PR* that resolves it.
-A freebie is moved manually, through the ZenHub pipelines, in tandem with its respective primary issue.
-Freebie resolution is demonstrated independently.

-  Freebies should be used sparingly.
-Preferably, separate issues are resolved in separate PRs.
-A commit that addresses a primary issue and a freebie have a title that lists them both e.g., ``Fix foo (#1, #2)``.

-  Note that dedicating a commit to a freebie on a PR branch is a bad smell.
-If the issue can be resolved in a separate commit, it may as well be resolved on a separate branch.

 Pull Requests
 =============